ActionProjects/Actions/actions/pages/theSuits/filed/Federal/case2.20-cv-029565-MLCF-DPC/orderResponse.md

 > [a broad array of American entities have combined to disenfranchise homeless individuals who lack a physical address.](https://github.com/ActionProjects/Actions/blame/main/actions/pages/theSuits/filed/Federal/case2.20-cv-029565-MLCF-DPC/order.md#L33-59)
 > > "have combined" how is that interpreted; these entities follow some similar rule?
 Did I say 'homeless'? (i hope not)

+> > Rules from FinCEN & the Patriot Act - anti-Money Laundering?

 > [prompt sua sponte](https://github.com/ActionProjects/Actions/blame/main/actions/pages/theSuits/filed/Federal/case2.20-cv-029565-MLCF-DPC/order.md#L61 "In law, sua sponte or suo motu describes an act of authority taken without formal prompting from another party.
 The term is usually applied to actions by a judge taken without a prior motion or request from the parties.
 The form nostra sponte is sometimes used by the court itself, when the action is taken by a multi-member court, such as an appellate court, rather than by a single judge.
 While usually applied to actions of a court, the term may reasonably be applied to actions by government agencies and individuals acting in official capacity.
 One situation in which a party might encourage a judge to move sua sponte occurs when that party is preserving a special appearance, and therefore cannot make motions on its own behalf without making a general appearance. https://en.wikipedia.org/wiki/Sua_sponte")
 > > Failed; maybe instead of looking to attack the argument, as a Judge, should be looking to interpret the issue. your latin majik words failed you.